theArjun/cafeteria-management-system/README.md

 8. Increase/decrease stocks of items automatically.
 9. Issue penalties if any entities are responsible to be penalized.
 10. Record the transactions performed in cafeteria.
 11. View the log entries of the cafeteria manager.
+(By Django LogEntry Admin)
 12. Provide role and permissions to the cafeteria manager.
+(By Django)

 ## Installation Instructions